geosrs/pycellular/README.md

 If you do not pass the cell size or dimensions, they will be automatically determined to fill your screen.

-### 6. Add a list of hostnames for paralellization:

-	u.add_hosts(['10.14.3.133', '10.14.3.134', '10.14.3.107'])

 ### 7. Start the event loop to watch your cellular automata:

 	p.perceive()

 ### Todo
-* Make into a package
 * Implement messages (and then langton's ant).
+* Don't redraw the grid on every turn.
+* Make the perceiver a texturegrid instead of a bunch of quads (I'm thinking instead of drawing a bunch of individual rectangles, we can use one large bitmap where each pixel is a square.)
-* Cell fading effect.
+* Cell fading effect (?).
 * Implement more automata.
-* Don't redraw the grid
-* Make the perceiver a texturegrid instead of a bunch of quads.
+* GPU parallelization.
+* More sophisticated data structure for the universe (?) -- quadtree (useful generally or only for GoL-similar CA's?).